puppetlabs/device_manager/README.md

 Data type: String

-This parameter is optional, with valid options of: 'present' (the default) and 'absent'.
+This parameter is optional, with valid options of 'present' (the default) and 'absent'.

 Setting to 'absent' deletes the device from `device.conf` and the `puppet_devices` fact, and negates the effect of any other parameters.